Asnelles: History

 In the middle of the 19th century the village underwent major changes.
 Under the leadership of the Mayor, Dr. Théodore Labbey, significant work was undertaken including: the draining of marshes, the construction of a Levee, and many large houses - some of which remain today.
 Asnelles becomes Asnelles-la-Belle-Plage, a name given by many swimmers at the beach which took the appearance of a "small Trouville", according to the newspapers of the time, with its casino and its up-market hotels.
 The beach resort was served by the Chemins de fer du Calvados (Railways of Calvados) from 1899 to 1932.
 The construction of a Preventorium for children with tuberculosis who had a parent working at the SNCF was imposed on the commune in 1926.
 Until the eve of the Second World War it accommodated more than 1,500 boys and girls.

 On D-Day 6 June 1944, British soldiers landed at Asnelles: the 231st Infantry Brigade was commanded by General Sir Alexander Stanier.
-The Dorset Regiment, which made landfall at 7:25am, was the first British regiment to set foot in Normandy.
-They were followed by the Devonshire and Hampshire regiments, as well as the 47th Commando of Royal Marines.
 The village was liberated in the afternoon with heavy losses mainly due to a 77 mm cannon which covered all the beach on the eastern side.
 On 10 June the Advanced Landing Ground (ALG) "ALG B-1" was operational at Asnelles-sur-Mer off Gold Beach, the first Allied airfield on the continent, operating Supermarine Spitfires.

 Immediately after the landing the construction of the Mulberry harbour at Arromanches began of which the eastern part was at Asnelles consisting of the Phoenix caissons which enclosed the port on the eastern side starting from the commune beach.